 Old, partially buried crater in Arabia Terra, with sand dunes in and around it (near 20.9N, 320.8W)

-Below: Near the end of the Martian winter, clouds of fog and dust cover parts of southern Mars, in this image taken May 20, 2003 by the Mars Global Surveyor.
+Below: Near the end of the Martian winter, clouds of fog and dust cover parts of southern Mars in this image taken May 20, 2003 by the Mars Global Surveyor.
 Water vapor fog clouds cover the summits of the volcanoes on the Tharsis ridge, below and to the left of center, and Olympus Mons, at the far left.
 Fog and dust also shrouds the region south of Labyrinthus Noctis, the fractured terrain below and to the right of the Tharsis ridge (a closeup of that region is shown below this image).
 Meanwhile, the remnants of the north polar cap are visible at the top of the image.
 (MSSS, JPL, NASA, apod030602)

 Below: Morning mist and clouds in canyons near Labyrinthus Noctis, as photographed by the Viking orbiter in the mid 1970's.
 It is thought that water vapor condenses in the canyons during the night, then evaporates into misty clouds in the morning.
-(Viking Project, USGS, JPL, NASA,
+(Viking Project, USGS, JPL, NASA, apod010417)

 Below: The growth of a major perihelion summer dust storm on Mars, as observed by the Thermal Emission Spectrometer on the Mars Global Surveyor during its close approach to the Sun in 2001.
 Blue represents clear skies, and red extremely dusty and essentially opaque regions.
-The gray areas near the poles are regions which were not observed, because of the inclination of the spacecraft's orbit.
+The gray areas near the poles are regions that were not observed because of the inclination of the spacecraft's orbit.
 (TES Team, MGS, JPL, NASA, apod010727)

-Below: Dust storms near the North Pole of Mars, during the Northern hemisphere's spring of late 2002.
-As the north polar cap thaws, temperature differences between the whiter dry ice snow in the polar cap and the darker, recently thawed regions to the south cause swirling winds, which stir up dust storms (the dark choppy and wavy regions extending away from the polar cap).
+Below: Dust storms near the North Pole of Mars during the Northern hemisphere's spring of late 2002.
+As the north polar cap thaws temperature differences between the whiter dry ice snow in the polar cap and the darker, recently thawed regions to the south cause swirling winds which stir up dust storms (the dark choppy and wavy regions extending away from the polar cap).
 (MSSS, JPL, NASA, apod021224)

 Below: Sand dunes in Proctor crater.
 (Malin Space Science Systems, MGS, JPL, NASA, apod010226)